Alex Blanchard promotion poster with autograph

 Manfred Jassmann had already fought 25 matches at that time, of which he had only lost one – a match against Rudy Koopmans, in which he had to give up in the eighth round.
 In the fight with Alex Blanchard, however, Jassmann already gave up in the fourth round, after his corner threw in the towel.

-Some days you never forget in your life.
-For me, September 15, 1985 was such a day.
-That evening my wish came true.
+“There are some days you’ll never forget in your life.
+For me, September 15, 1984, was one of those days.
+That evening, my wish came true.
+I was in the ring, psyching myself up for the title fight.”

-I was charging myself in the ring for the title fight.
-While the speaker announced me, the spotlights suddenly turned to the legend who came to watch my match; Muhammad Ali.
+I was in the ring, psyching myself up for the title fight.
+Just as the announcer was introducing me, the spotlights suddenly turned on the legend who had come to watch my match; Muhammad Ali.

 I told Ali face-to-face how I adored him at a young age and wrote fan mail to ‘Deer Lake Pennsylvania’, his training camp from the 80s.
 As young as I was, I wanted to show that I (like him) also had the zodiac sign ‘Capricorn’.
 I wrote to him: